elisabethirgens/notes/_posts/2017-10-07-back-to-the-beginning.md

 * Change the value of the variable in the next statement.
 * Variables can have different datatypes; string, number, boolean, array, object.

-(I enjoyed a very nice ☕️ with 🥐, and then a 🍸, while going though this tutorial.)
+(I enjoyed a very nice ☕️ with 🥐, and then a 🍸, while going through this tutorial.)

 ---